ryouzue/local-stream/README.md

 ## To do

 1. Add more API routes to handle instances such as anime, videos, images
-2. See if I can nest documents by referring to each (ex; _Store) in mongodb
+x.
+Continue the frontend

 ## Planned / Unsure

-1. Convert the backend - frontend in ts/tsx for better compatibility & data track
+1. Convert the backend - frontend in ts/tsx for better understanding & documentation

 ### Mongo Models
 1 [Anime](./backend/src/_planned/models/anime.js)